 The British Railway Clock Specialist

 12 inch mahogany cased iron dial fusee railway clock with a spun brass bezel supplied to the LYR in the mid to late 19th century.
 The quality English fusee movement in fully overhauled condition has rectangular plates with shaped shoulders, which are held together by turned pillars.
-A Mahogany case with a four piece turned surround held onto the back box by four tapered pegs, the back box is of typical mid to late 19th century design with two side doors and a bottom door secured by a brass lock.
+A Mahogany case with a single piece turned surround held onto the back box by four tapered pegs, the back box is of typical mid to late 19th century design with one side door and a bottom door secured by a brass turn.
 An enamel painted iron dial with Roman numerals and bearing the legend, B.R.(NE) 15735.
 The London & North Eastern Railway clock records show that this clock was located at, Bradford Exchange Traffic and also show that this was LYR clock number 882.